Talking to Your Instructors About Your Needs

 You will need to meet with your instructors to discuss the accommodations you need to be successful in class.
 We recommend meeting with each new instructor before the semester begins.
 If that is not possible, be sure to meet with your instructor within the first two weeks of class, during their office hours.

-Bring your signed Accommodations Letter to present to your instructor.
+Remember to bring your signed Accommodations Letter to present to your instructor.

 Be prepared to answer general questions about the accommodations you are requesting and your disability.
 You do not need to go into detail about your disability, but you do need to talk about the limitations the disability causes and how it may impact studying, coursework, and any classroom needs.